MattiaFerrari/dncs-lab/README.md

 ip link set dev ovs-system up
 ```
 ## Test
-The following paragraphs report the commands and the tools to test the proper functioning of the network.
+The following paragraphs report the commands and the tools to test that the network works correctly and respects every assignment specifications.

 ### How to start
 Install Virtualbox and Vagrant